 Source: Grey's Promotions

-I received an advance review copy of this book from Grey's Promotions.
+I received this book for free from Grey's Promotions in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.My rating:

 James "Scooter" Harney is good at two things and two things only:

 So, when he comes face to face with a high school baseball coach who gets under his skin like no one ever has before, James isn't quite sure what to do about it.
 After all, Ridley is smarmy, annoying, ridiculously good looking…

 Then, James' world is turned upside down one evening when Ridley admits that he's been having thoughts.
 Thoughts about James.
 Thoughts that are making him question his own identity.

 James knows he won't make a good boyfriend, but the way Ridley looks at him, the way Ridley trusts him, makes James realize that maybe—just maybe—there’s something worth fighting for.